 1570s, "having or conveying a meaning," from Latin significantem (nominative significans), present participle of significare "make known, indicate" (see signify).
 Earlier in the same sense was significative; also significate (adj.) "indicated, signified"(early 15c.).

-1570s, "having a meaning," from Latin significantem (nominative significans, present participle of significare "make known, indicate" (see signify).
-Earlier in the same sense was significative (c.
-1400).
-Often "having a special or secret meaning," hence "important" (1761).
+From 1590s as "serving as a sign or indication."
+Often "having a special or secret meaning," hence "important, weighty" (1761).
 Related: Significantly.
-Significant figure is from 1680s.
-Significant other (n.) attested by 1961, in psychology, "the most influential other person in the patient's world."
+The scientific significant figure is from 1680s.
+Significant other is attested by 1961, in psychology, "the most influential other person in the patient's world."